5 Ways to Connect with Your Customers AND Learn From Them

 - Learn more from your customers by asking questions you have never asked before.

 It is only with new insight that you can create new opportunities to surprise your customers and make them fans.
+Use different market research techniques like surveys and interviews to learn what’s on the mind of your customers.
+Joining an Internet forum that your customers are likely to visit will also help you gather additional information.

 A great example of an organization using customer information to deliver a personal touch is the Australia Red Cross.
-Knowing that giving blood is a personal experience, the Australian Red Cross leveraged AI to make the donating process as personalized as possible.
+Knowing that giving blood is a personal experience, the Australian Red Cross leveraged AI to make the donation process as personalized as possible.
 By collecting participant information like blood type and location, the Australian Red Cross communicates with each donor on an individual level, expressing its appreciation and building relationships that help the nonprofit meet its unpredictable demands.
 The result is a win-win for recipients and donors alike.

 3 – Establish An Emotional Connection

 In fact, customers who feel an emotional connection with a brand have a 306% higher lifetime value and will recommend that brand 26% more than the average.
 So design meaningful experiences with customers that create opportunities for your brand to establish an emotional connection with them.
+Encourage your call centre agents to go the extra mile when handling customer interaction.
+Make sure they truly know everything about the services or products that your company is offering and not just rely on chatbot data to answer customer questions.
+This will not only improve the agent’s response time but also increase your customers’ level of confidence in your business.

 When Mack Trucks introduced the Mack Anthem™, it’s first state-of-the-art truck in over 15 years, the company knew it needed to add value and show that they understood their customers’ needs.
 Mac Trucks brought the 40-ton semi to life digitally and virtually to put prospective buyers in the Anthem driver’s seat.
 They did this by distributing thousands of Google Cardboard virtual reality sets to prospects and produced a live-streamed reveal event.
 The company executed a massive social media campaign that teased out clips of the Anthem and crafted social content that resonated with millions of people, tapping into the pride, grit, and strength shared by those who drive long-haul trucks, day in and day out.
 Mack succeeded in establishing an emotional connection, not just to sell its trucks, but to reinvigorate their brand to mass appeal.